data-apis/dataframe-api/protocol/dataframe_protocol_summary.md

 What we are aiming for is quite similar to the Arrow C Data Interface (see the [rationale for the Arrow C Data Interface](https://arrow.apache.org/docs/format/CDataInterface.html#rationale)), except `__dataframe__` is a Python-level rather than C-level interface.
-_TODO: one key thing is Arrow C Data interface relies on providing a deletion / finalization method similar to DLPack.
-The desired semantics here need to be ironed out.
-See Arrow docs on [release callback semantics](https://arrow.apache.org/docs/format/CDataInterface.html#release-callback-semantics-for-consumers)_
+The data types format specification of that interface is something that could be used unchanged.

-The main (only?) limitation seems to be:
+The main (only?) limitation seems to be that it does not have device support
-- No device support (@kkraus14 will bring this up on the Arrow dev mailing list)
+- @kkraus14 will bring this up on the Arrow dev mailing list.
+Also note that that interface only talks about arrays; dataframes, chunking and the metadata inspection can all be layered on top in this Python-level protocol, but are not discussed in the interface itself.

 Note that categoricals are supported, Arrow uses the phrasing "dictionary-encoded types" for categorical.